 About the Conowingo Dam

 The Conowingo Dam is located on the Lower Susquehanna River about 10 miles upstream from where it flows into the Chesapeake Bay at Havre De Grace, Maryland.
 As a hydropower dam, Conowingo has replaced a free-flowing section of the Susquehanna River with a 14-mile-long, 9,000-acre reservoir.
 This fundamentally alters the river’s ecology.

 Ever since the dam was built in 1928, it has changed seasonal river flow; blocked the migration of shad, herring, eel and other fish; destroyed fragile aquatic habitat; devastated the shellfish communities that naturally filtered the Susquehanna’s water; killed millions of fish caught in hydroelectric turbines; and altered the river’s natural ability to transport nutrients and sediment.
-Nearly 200 million tons of sediment pollution have accumulated behind the dam.
-During major floods caused by large storms, powerful floodwaters can scoop out or “scour” the stored sediment behind the dam and send that downstream to the Chesapeake Bay.
+Because Constellation (formerly Exelon) did not maintain the dam’s reservoir, nearly 200 million tons of sediment pollution accumulated behind the dam.
+During major floods caused by large storms, powerful floodwaters can scoop out or “scour” the stored nutrient-laden sediment behind the dam and send that downstream to the Lower Susquehanna and the Chesapeake Bay.